Platoniq/wilder-journal/_articles/en/wj1-blueprint-example-1.md

 article-order: 3
 title: There's so many poorly chosen words in that sentence.
 date: 2022-02-03
+uid: wj1-blueprint-example-1
 author: agustibr
 journal-uid: wilder-journal-1
-category: blueprints
-uid: wj1-blueprint-example-1
-locale: en
 cover:
   path: /media/articles/heroes/blueprint_1.webp
   credits: Image Credit
   alt: Alt text
   caption: the image caption
+  thumbnail: /assets/media/no_image-thumbnail.png
+locale: en
+category: blueprints
 ---
 I hear the jury's still out on science.
 Now, when you do this without getting punched in the chest, you'll have more fun.
 First place chick is hot, but has an attitude, doesn't date magicians.
 Whoa, this guy's straight?

-Guy's a pro. __Whoa, this guy's straight?__ *I don't understand the question, and I won't respond to it.* I'm a monster.
+Guy's a pro. **Whoa, this guy's straight?** *I don't understand the question, and I won't respond to it.* I'm a monster.

 ## What's Spanish for "I know you speak English?"